Relational Wisdom for Every Setting!

 The You as an Example section above describes ways that you can use our online training, RW360 Smartphone App and DVD-based small group materials to engage unchurched friends and coworkers in conversations or studies that lead to the gospel.
 All of these resources are available in both “faith-based” (Christian) and “values-based” (secular) versions, which makes it easy to take them into virtually any setting.

-One of the most effective ways to use RW resources for evangelism is through regular community engagement.
-This typically involves training someone in your church as a Certified RW Instructor who can go out into businesses, schools, nonprofits, police or fire departments, military bases, sports camps and other secular venues to teach workshops on relational wisdom.
+One of the most effective ways to use RW resources for evangelism is through deliberate community engagement.
+This typically involves training someone in your church as an RW Training Representative or Certified RW Instructor who can go out into businesses, schools, nonprofits, police or fire departments, military bases, sports camps and other secular venues to provide short workshops or all day seminars on relational wisdom.
 For more information on the marvelous kingdom fruit that can come from this kind of ministry, see Using RW for Witnessing and Evangelism.

 7. Elected Official or Public Employee